kevinrodbe/library/content/05-versioning.md

 Once our API is deployed to production and clients start relying on it, any change or new feature that needs to be introduced will need to be done so in a way that doesn't disrupt existing clients.

 Versioning our API helps prevent major changes from breaking existing API clients.
 Every time a new, backwards-incompatible change needs to be made, we create a new API version and add the change only to this new version.
-This way, old clients relying in previous versions are not be affected.
+This way, old clients relying in previous versions are not affected.

-There are multiple strategies to API versioning and we are going to be looking at the two most popular:
+There are multiple strategies to API versioning.
+We are going to be looking at the two most popular:

   * Using the URI
   * Using the **Accept** header